AliBakly/EPFLLaMA/README.md

 ## Model Improvements

-The project implements two main improvements:
+The project implements one main improvement:

-1. **RAG (Retrieval Augmented Generation)**: Enhances the model's ability to leverage external documents for better responses.
-2. **Quantization**: Reduces the model size while maintaining performance, using techniques like LLM.int8().
+**Quantization**: Reduces the model size while maintaining performance, using techniques like LLM.int8().

 ## Results and Evaluation